WavebreakMediaMicro - Fotolia

 Mobile hotspot tethering, a standard feature on smartphones, enables a Wi-Fi-enabled device to access the internet by connecting to another device's cellular data network.
 The most common way to connect to a mobile hotspot is tethering a compatible device, such as a laptop or tablet, to a phone -- for instance, via Bluetooth.

-Users may be accustomed to this feature on mobile devices, especially smartphones, and it's a straightforward way to establish a network connection in a place without any secure Wi-Fi, such as a train or a bus.
+Users might be accustomed to this feature on mobile devices -- especially in the form of personal hotspots on smartphones -- and it's a straightforward way to establish a network connection in a place without any secure Wi-Fi, such as a train or a bus.
 The problem is that mobile hotspots can be vulnerable to someone stealing bandwidth or, worse, to breaches and hacking.

 Potential dangers of mobile hotspot tethering